dickymoore/Douglas/README.md

    - Monitor the `ai-inbox/ci/` directory for downloaded GitHub Actions logs when CI monitoring is enabled.

 9. **Bootstrap new repositories**
-   - From an installed environment you can call `Douglas(...).init_project('my-new-app')` to scaffold a starter repo with templates, tests, and CI workflows.
+   - From an installed environment you can call `Douglas(...).init_project('my-new-app')` or run `douglas init my-new-app` to scaffold a starter repo with templates, tests, and CI workflows.
 Move into the generated folder and begin iterating with the loop.

 ## Limitations and open gaps

-- The CLI surface (`douglas` entry point) is not yet wired to the orchestrator; only a `hello` command is exposed in `cli.py`.
-- `OpenAIProvider` now integrates with the OpenAI SDK (with graceful fallbacks); pluggable support for additional providers remains future work.
+- `OpenAIProvider` integrates with the OpenAI SDK (with graceful fallbacks); pluggable support for additional providers remains future work.
-- The security pipeline is a stub (`run_security()` only logs a message) and the lint/typecheck modules require `subprocess` imports to function when run standalone.
-- The package entry point in `pyproject.toml` (`douglas = "douglas.cli:app"`) assumes a `douglas/cli.py` module that does not yet exist; adjust before publishing to PyPI.
+- The security pipeline expects at least one local security tool (Bandit by default, Semgrep when available).
+Install the tooling or configure custom commands to keep the guardrails effective.
+- Additional console subcommands beyond `run`, `check`, and `init` (for operations such as `doctor`) are still exposed via the Python API only.

 Despite these gaps, the core orchestration, cadence handling, journaling, retro/demo generation, and release automation logic are fully implemented and thoroughly unit tested under `tests/`.